Jennifer Dorsey, Ed.D., Senior Evaluation Analyst

 Dana Center Role

 Jennifer serves as a research and evaluation analyst at the Center, specializing in qualitative research.
-She leads the evaluation of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states and colleges.
+She leads the evaluation of the Dana Center Mathematics Pathways (formerly the New Mathways Project), an initiative to modernize entry-level college mathematics programs through working with states, universities, and colleges.
 Jennifer works with Center staff to design and conduct research and evaluation of the DCMP and analyze, interpret, and report results.
 She works with Center staff to disseminate research findings through publications, presentations, professional networks, and electronic media.

 In addition, Jennifer works with external evaluators of the DCMP, including MDRC, the Community College Research Center, and Shore Research Group.
 She also serves as a qualitative research consultant for other projects at the Center, including work with the Academic Youth Development program and the Urban District Leadership Network.